-SYLVIA RIVERA: A lot of heads were bashed, [inaudible] people were hurt.
+SYLVIA RIVERA: A lot of heads were bashed that night.
+A lot of people were hurt.
 But it didn’t hurt their true feelings.
 They all came back for more and more.
 Nothing — that’s when you could tell that nothing could stop us at that time or at any time in the future.

 AMY GOODMAN: Remembering Stonewall, an excerpt of the documentary by Dave Isay.
 When we come back, we’ll play more of that documentary, and we’ll speak with David Carter, author of Stonewall: The Riots that Sparked the Gay Revolution.
 Stay with us.

 AMY GOODMAN: Judy Garland singing “Get Happy.”
 Yes, Judy Garland’s funeral was the day of the Stonewall uprising, and we’ll speak about its connection. […]